aarron-lee/SimpleDeckyTDP/README.md

 [SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP

+Intel support is still a work in progress for the Desktop app

 - Note: the Desktop app does not have full feature parity with the Decky Plugin.
 Certain features cannot be implemented yet, such as:
   - per-game profiles
   - AC Profiles (in the Desktop app, AC Profiles are only supported on select devices)